How can an instructor retrieve assessments that were saved but not submitted?

 Examples of automatic submissions on the Total Scores screen

-- When an instructor accesses the Scores creen to grade the assessment, automatic submissions are flagged with the text AUTO-SUBMIT.
+- When an instructor accesses the Total Scores screen to grade the assessment, automatic submissions are flagged with the text AUTO-SUBMIT.

 - The time stamp that appears in the Submit Date column for automatic submissions indicates when the student last saved content in the assessment, NOT when it was actually submitted by the Automatic Submission feature.